FREE SHIPPING | 100% HAPPINESS GUARANTEE

 Yogurt can also contain probiotics, which can help dogs with digestion.
 They also aid the immune system and slow the growth of potentially harmful bacteria in dogs.

 So if you're out there looking for yogurt, go for plain flavors.
+The fact is most dogs love plain yogurt and have absolutely no need for any kind of added sweetness, so all those sugars that make things better for you won't make your dog enjoy it any more than usual anyway.
 We also recommend Greek-style yogurt, as this tends to contain less lactose than regular yogurt.

 In general, the answer is yes, but it definitely depends on what kind of yogurt.
 Can dogs eat Greek yogurt?
 If it's unflavored, absolutely.
 Can dogs eat vanilla yogurt?
 Can dogs eat strawberry yogurt?
 Unfortunately the answer to both of those is that they likely contain too much sugar (or unhealthy and potentially toxic artificial sweeteners) to be good.
 If your dog is extra sensitive to lactose, though, even plain yogurt may be best to avoid.